ddev/ddev-browsersync/README.md

 This error usually occurs when the watcher server is not running.
 Run `ddev browsersync` to start the server.

+### Typo3 No site configuration found / 404 Error

+Solution: base url in config.yaml should be always http even if the frontend run over https

 ### Unknown command "browsersync" for "ddev"

 > :bulb: This add-on moves to a per-project command approach in v2.5.0+.
 You can safely delete the global `~/.ddev/commands/web/browsersync` once you’re on v2.5.0 or higher.